SalesforceCommerceCloud/sfcc-sample-apps/CONTRIBUTING.md

 After you submit your pull request, we'll look it over and consider it for merging.

 As long as your submission has met the above guidelines, we should merge it in a timely manner.
+However; please keep in mind the following:
+* If the changes affect security (including but not limited to PCI, PII, Session Management).
+The changes will need to be reviewed by a member of our product security team.
+* All UX changes (even trivial ones) will require a UX approval before it can be merged.
+* If there is a change to the documentation or UI text the documentation team will need to review the proposed changes and sign off of them.
+* PM sign off on value of the enhancements in the domain.

 Our sprints run for about two weeks; in that period of time, we typically review all pull requests, give feedback, and merge the request (depending on our current sprint priorities).